beamlytics/beamlytics.github.io/_blogs/looker-dashboard-blog.md

 show_call_box: true
 ---
 Author :<a href="https://www.linkedin.com/in/kavya-k-420b6524a/"> **Kavya K**</a><br>
 >Kavya works as a data engineer in Beamlytics.
 She has created sales forecasting and demand forecasting models as part of our product <a href="/products/product-beamlytics-lens"> **Beamlytics Lens** </a>.
-Please reach out to Kavya if you want guidance on automating your MLOps pipeline.
+Please reach out to Kavya if you want guidance on understanding dashboard using looker.
 >>Email : <a href="mailto:kavya@beamlytics.com">kavya@beamlytics.com</a>

 This blog post dives into the Beamlytics dashboard report, a handy tool for visualizing key business metrics.
 These metrics, called KPIs (key performance indicators), offer valuable insights into your customer base, revenue streams, and overall website performance.

 **Connecting the Dots: BigQuery, Looker Studio, and Your Data**